 1. How can I find out how to be a Resident Assistant?For more information on the Resident Assistant selection process, please visit our Employment Opportunities page.

-2. How/when do I apply for housing next year?Current residents have a unique opportunity each year to participate in USA Housing & Residence Life's Room Registration process.
+2. How/when do I apply for housing next year?Current residents have a unique opportunity each year to participate in USA Housing & Dining's Room Registration process.
 This gives current residents first choice of any space available and they are assigned before any new housing applicant!
 To learn more about how to live here another year, including the complete schedule and answers to frequently asked questions, please visit our Room Registration page.

 3. How do I move out?Please see our Move-Out page for the information and resources needed.